TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime Tier 02 - [CLICK TO EXPAND]"

     - WIP
+    - Groups that are known to be still active and doing only Anime but with few releases per year.
-    - Groups that are know to be still active and doing Anime and other type of release.
+    - Groups that are known to be still active and doing Anime and other type of release.
     - Groups that haven't released much or are not well recognized. (yet)
-    - Groups that retired and don't have the best quality by todays standards.
+    - Groups doing only anime, that have retired (or no longer exist) and may not have the best quality by todays standards.

 ??? example "JSON - [CLICK TO EXPAND]"